A Forever Home for a Husky in need

 SHADOW

-A Husky - Border Collie crossbred who was pulled from a Sydney Council Dog Pound and wound up with us.
+A Husky - Border Collie crossbred who was pulled from a Sydney Council Dog Pound and wound up with us for the first time in May 2009.

 We always wonder if Husky crossbreeds will ever find homes, but Shadow was one of the lucky ones - he went to a great home near Newcastle in December